reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 # **LineageOS Features**

 ## Description
-Lineage Audio FX for any Android 10 ROM + Lineage Eleven Music
+Lineage AudioFX for any Android 10 ROM + Lineage Eleven Music

 You may install another Lineage apps but the compatibility is not guaranteed.